 To pay for his university fees he started to give cookery lessons and quickly realised that this was where his heart really lay – especially with his native Chinese cuisine.

 A major national profile on him, published in the New York Times in 1981, led to the publication of his first book, Chinese Cookery Techniques, to much acclaim.
 In 1983 came his first BBC television series, Ken Hom’s Chinese Cookery, which bore the same title as the book accompanying the series.

 Ken went on to publish another 36 books and present 5 hugely successful television series.
 His most recent book is his autobiography , My Stir Fried Life, released at the end of September 2016.
 The book provides a high-spirited, life-enriching insight into ken’s fascinating career.

 2016 marked the 30th anniversary of the Ken Hom Wok, the iconic piece of cookware which epitomises Ken’s style of cooking.
 It has sold 8 million units in 70 countries, of which 5.43 million in the UK.

-His 92-seat MEE restaurant located within the Belmond’s Copacabana Palace in Rio de Janeiro, Brazil, is the city’s first luxury pan-Asian restaurant, awarded with one Michelin star in 2015, less than 12 months since opening and has retained its star for 2016.
+He was the chef proprietor of the 92-seat MEE restaurant, located within the Belmond’s Copacabana Palace in Rio de Janeiro, Brazil, which was the city’s first luxury pan-Asian restaurant, awarded with one Michelin star in 2015, less than 12 months after opening.

-In 2009 he was awarded with an honorary OBE for ‘services to culinary arts’.
+In 2009 he was awarded with an honorary OBE for ‘services to culinary arts’ and in 2022 he received a CBE for ‘services to charity, culinary arts and education’.
 In 2007, he was awarded with an honorary doctorate from Oxford Brookes University for his ‘outstanding success within the international food world’.
 His chosen charity is Action Against Hunger.